Identifying Window Problems - Customer Instructional

 Is your window wood, steel, aluminum or vinyl?

 This should be relatively easy to tell.
 If you are unsure whether your window is steel or aluminum, try sticking a magnet to it; steel is magnetic and aluminum is not.
-Be sure to note of any cladding (metal sheets wrapped around the sash's rails) that may be present on the exterior of your wood window.
+Be sure to note of any cladding (metal sheets wrapped around the sash's rails and stiles) that may be present on the exterior of your wood window.
 Knowing the material narrows down the type of window we know we're working with and what your issues could be stemming from.

 What type of window do you have?